Danish7861/Large-Language-Model/README.md

 # Large-Language-Model
-# Prime Minister Information Generator
+# Pakistan Prime Minister Information Generator

 ![Project Logo](llm7b.png)

 ## Introduction

-Welcome to the Prime Minister Information Generator project!
-In this project, we explore the world of data processing and language models to extract insightful information about Pakistan's Prime Ministers.
+Welcome to the Pakistan Prime Minister Information Generator project!
+In this project, we explore the world of data processing and large language models to extract insightful information about Pakistan's Prime Ministers.
 By fine-tuning a large language model, we're able to generate detailed answers to specific questions about their tenures, achievements, and more.

 ## Project Overview